-DIY Salad: There’s almost always a container of washed and chopped lettuce in our fridge.
+There’s almost always a container of washed and chopped lettuce in our fridge.
 Pull this out with any other fruits, vegetables, seeds and nuts that we have and dinner is done.
 Some of my favorite salads:

-Pasta: Like the lettuce, we almost always have a jar of homemade spaghetti sauce in the freezer.
-If not, there’s pesto in the fridge or we can take frozen green and bacon for this savory pasta favorite.
+Like the lettuce, we almost always have a jar of homemade spaghetti sauce in the freezer.
+If not, there’s homemade pesto in the fridge or we can take frozen green and bacon for this savory pasta favorite.
 If all else fails, a few smashed cloves of garlic and cheap butter are delicious too.
 Choose whatever shape pasta is available and call it a night.